nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 [2] user_guide_minimed_670g_pump-skompresowany.pdf

 ![Basal Rate Histograms](assets/flair_basal_rate_histograms.svg)
-> Description: Histogram of temporary basal rates reported in the flair data.
+> Description: Histogram of temporary basal rates reported in the Flair data.

 ### Processing Temp Basal Rates
 * We have no unknown basal rates, therefore this column can be ignored